phamquiluan/RCAEval/README.md

 We maintain 3 separate environments (`default`, `rcd` and `fges`) due to the dependency constraints of certain methods.
 Detailed installation instructions for all environments can be found in [INSTALL.md](INSTALL.md).

-The `default` environment, suitable for running most methods, can be easily installed as follows.
+The `default` environment, are used for most methods, can be easily installed as follows.

-### Pre-installation

-Open your terminal and run commands
+**Open your terminal and run the following commands**

 ```bash
 sudo apt update -y
 sudo apt install -y build-essential \